delemottelab/string-method-swarms-trajectories/README.md

 We plan on automating dependency management with pip or conda.

+The environment.yml contains library versions for which the package has been tested.
+The package has been tested with GROMACS2020.2.

 ## Preparing the files
 To launch a simulation you first need to set up a system, configure Collective Variables (CVs; a.k.a reaction coordinates) with GROMACS' pull code, and provide an initial string.
 We recommend you to use one of the [examples below](#examples) as a template.